 - 1. Chief Councilor elected from among final year students after every academic year. - 2.
 Girls' Councilor 1 elected from among final year female students after every academic year. - 3.
 Students Councilors elected from students at the beginning of the academic session. - 4.
-Games & Sports Councilor elected from students at the beginning of the academic session. - 5.
+Games & Sports Councilor elected from students at the beginning of the academic session.
+1 male and 1 female student will be elected from the final year students. - 5.
 PA Systems Councilor selected from amongst the students by the college management at the beginning of session. - 6.
-Prayer Councilor selected from amongst the students by the college management at the beginning of session.
+Prayer Councilor selected from amongst the students by the college management at the beginning of session. - 7.
+Student Representative to College Academic Committee: 2 student (1 Male and 1 female) representatives elected from among the final year students.